 What did Joseph do to become wealthy?

-Joseph wealth was not gotten by something special that he did.?
-This was a matter of circumstance and trust in God guided by God?s providence.?
-Joseph?s wealth came as a result of his integrity during his very bad situations and God?s blessing on his life.?
-Joseph?s wealth resulted in a multitude of people being saved during a famine, including his own family.?
+Joseph wealth was not gotten by something special that he did.
+His was a matter of circumstance and trust in God guided by God’s providence.
+Joseph’s wealth came as a result of his integrity during his very bad situations and God’s blessing on his life.
+Joseph’s wealth resulted in a multitude of people being saved during a famine, including his own family.
 Joseph had great success and wealth because God was with him.

 - King of Judah

 - He was a godly king as was his father, Asa